 Q) When was the pick-up and drop-off facility introduced?

 A) The new facility opened on April 27 2017.

 Q) Why was the new system introduced?

 A) The airport is busier than ever and the previous separate pick-up and drop-off areas couldn’t cope with the volume of traffic.
-The free drop-off area was severely congested on a regular basis and frequently abused by people parking there to pick-up passengers.
+The new drop-off area helps minimise congestion to make your journey run more smoothly.